 Address: Zakrzówek, Zalew Zakrzówek, 30-001 Kraków

 Take tram 18 on Podwale for about 15min, then get off at Kapelanka.
 Cross the street and turn right just after the gas station.
 Follow that road for 2 minutes and you should see the path.

 4. Zakopane Mountains

 About two hours south of Krakow lies one of the most beautiful areas in Poland, the Zakopane mountains.
-The town itself lies at the food of the Tatra mountains which offer extensive opportunities for climbing, hiking, and during winter, skiing.
+The town itself lies at the food of the Tatra mountain range which offer extensive opportunities for climbing, hiking and skiing.